sneha-balamurali/fpga/introduction/red_pitaya.md

     - The ~50 MHz low-pass filter after the DAC blocks the high-frequency componenets and ensures the output is a clean analogue signal.

 - **SMA Connectors:**
-  -  OUT1 and OUT2 are impedance matched to **50Ω characteristic impedance**.
-Ensure that everything connected to the Red Pitaya is impedance matched.
+  -  On sheet 4 of 9 of the Red Pitaya Schematic v1.0.1[^2], the outputs (OUT1 and OUT2) are shown with a built-in **50Ω termination**
+  - For reliable measurements, all parts of your setup should use the same impedance (e.g. generator 50Ω → cable 50Ω → oscilloscope 50Ω).
+This is called impedance matching.
-  - Say you have a mismatch (generator 50Ω -> cable 50Ω -> oscilloscope at 1 MHz):
+  - Say you have a mismatch (e.g. the Red Pitaya outputs a 50Ω signal but your oscilloscope input is 1 MΩ):
-    - Part of the wave is absorbed
+    - Part of the signal is absorbed
     - Part will be reflected back down the line
     - This causes ringing, standing waves and wrong amplitudes on your oscilloscope

-    - Analogy: a signal generator is like a water pump.
+    - Analogy: when your red pitaya acts as a signal generator, it is like a water pump.
 It expects to pump water into a pipe system (the coax cable) with a known resistance.
     - At the other end, the oscilloscope input should act like a wide-open drain that accepts the flow steadily (also 50Ω).
     - If the scope looks like an infinite wall (1 MΩ), the water has nowhere to go and so part of the wave gets reflected.
   - In practice: the generator produces a waveform, but the scope displays the wrong amplitude (often doubled).
 You might also see ringing or distortion because the signals keep bouncing back and forth.
 If your scope has a different impedance you will have to terminate it with 50Ω.
 If your scope does not have a built in option to set the channel input to 50Ω, you will need to attach a **50Ω feed-through terminator to the input.**